gmanios/MetaPcor/README.md

 ## Installation Guide

-First of all, make sure the required packages that are metnioned above are installed.
+First of all, make sure the required packages that are metnioned below are installed.

 Install the required packages